Who is Pacifical?

-Pacifical offers sustainable products packed from only two types of tuna: MSC certified sustainably caught free school skipjack and yellowfin tuna.
+Pacifical develops supply chains for sustainable products packed by our processing partners from only two types of tuna: MSC certified sustainable skipjack and yellowfin tuna caught exclusively in PNA waters.
 From these two species a wide range of frozen, pre-cooked, canned, pouched, and dried products are created.

 What is the Pacifical Sustainable Catching Method?